benhar-dev/project-pptx2training/README.md

 setx FFPROBE_PATH "C:\ProgramData\chocolatey\lib\ffmpeg-full\tools\ffmpeg\bin\ffprobe.exe"
 ```

+## Choosing your voicing

+You only need to follow one of the sections below.
+The demo included as an mp4 was created using ElevenLabs + Cloned voice.
+This is all part of the ElevenLabs offering, when paying for the

 ### Using OpenAi Voice

 You will need to obtian an OpenAi API Key, which has access to the tts api.